rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/users-permissions-roles/_index.md

 ---
-title: Users, Global Persmissions, and Roles
+title: Users, Global Permissions, and Roles
 weight: 15
 ---

 Within Rancher, each user authenticates as a _user_, which is a login that grants you access to Rancher.
-As mentioned previously, users can either be local or external.
+As mentioned in [Authenitcation]({{< baseurl >}}/rancher/v2.x/en/concepts/global-configuration/authentication), users can either be local or external.

-After you configure external authentication, the users that display on Users page changes.
+After you configure external authentication, the users that display on the **Users** page changes.

 - If you are logged in as a local user, only local users display.